The Xometry app works best with JavaScript enabled!

 Even the application of a simple tensile force, stretching a material along just one of its axes, results in reaction stresses generated in at least two dimensions, since the material is elongating in one direction and contracting in a direction normal to the applied force.
 The real three-dimensional stress state of an object under load is represented by a stress tensor, which describes the stress state in each of the principal directions as well as the interactions between the stresses on the principal axes.

-How Is the Stress of Materials Measured?
+How Stress of Materials is Measured

 Measuring stress directly is not possible, so instead, we must measure either the applied forces or resulting deformations.
 To measure deformation, it is necessary to have an understanding of the relationship between the applied forces (stresses) and the resulting deformations (strains).